devops4me/terraform-network-interface-addresses/README.md

-#### This module reads elastic network interfaces (ENIs) with an Amazon cloud VPC and returns a list of their private IP addresses using Python's AWS Rest API.
+#### This module reads elastic network interfaces (ENIs) within an Amazon VPC and returns their private IP addresses using Python's AWS Rest API.

 ---